Ramana-Muthyala/niotcpserver/ReadMe.txt

         subsequent channel handlers.
         If current context methods are called after next is called, they are ignored (NoOp).

+Design notes:
+    1. Event loop mechanism.
+    2. Thread per selector.
+    3. Processing as of now is carried out in event loop itself.
+    4. Design permits can evolve to offload heavy processing to another thread pool.
+        As of now this is not implemented.

+Http codec: Minimalistic and lenient implementation is given for demonstration purpose.

 For examples and test cases:
     Refer test folder: src/test/java
     Few samples to start with:
         1. NIOTcpServer: src/test/java/ramana/example/niotcpserver/example/echo
         2. Http codec: src/test/java/ramana/example/niotcpserver/example/codec/http